inlivedev/sfu/README.md

+> [!IMPORTANT]
+> This library still in very early development.
+The API might change in the future.
+We use it in production for [inLive Hub project](https://inlive.app/realtime-interactive).
+We're a small team, so we can't guarantee that we can fix all issues.
+But we will try our best to fix it especially when it's related with our product.
+If you have any questions or find any issues, please write it to [this repo Github issue](https://github.com/inlivedev/sfu/issues).
+We will appreciate it.

 # inLive Hub SFU

 This Golang package is an SFU library based on Pion WebRTC.
-It is designed to be used in the inLive Hub project, but it can also be used in other projects.
+It is designed to be used in the [inLive Hub project](https://inlive.app/realtime-interactive), but it can also be used in other projects.
 The goal is to have a Golang SFU library that is portable but easy to extend.

 ## Features
 - [x] Group call